Frequently asked questions

 What education expenses are deductible?

-Tuition and related expenses you pay for yourself, your spouse, or a dependent to an eligible educational institution may be applied towards the American Opportunity Credit, Lifetime Learning Credit, or Tuition and Fees Deduction.
+Tuition and related expenses you pay for yourself, your spouse, or a dependent to an eligible educational institution may be applied towards the American Opportunity Credit or Lifetime Learning Credit.

 - Related expenses required for enrollment or attendance include activity fees, books, and supplies.